-We are confident, yes, well pleased rather, to be absent from the body and to be present with the Lord.
+We are confident, yes, well pleased rather, to be absent from the body and present with the Lord.

-Therefore, it is with certainty that when Believers die, they will immediately be with God.
-Christians should be happy with that rather than twist the Bible to support a religious belief.
+Therefore, it is with certainty that they will immediately be with God when Believers die.
+Christians should be happy with this assurance rather than twist the Bible to hold on to tradition.

 Philippians 1:23 – Paul prefers to die to be with Christ.

 I am torn between the two: I desire to depart and be with Christ, which is better by far.

 Paul would rather die, but he’s not done with his ministry on earth.
 He is torn between suffering on earth and being with Jesus in heaven.
 He said, “…to live is Christ and die is gain.”

 If he were to sleep in the grave after death (body and spirit), wouldn’t it be better if he lived longer to serve Christ?
 Clearly, Paul favored dying so he could be with Jesus in heaven.